inpe-cdsr/catalog/quick-start.md

 # Quick Start

-This is a quick start related to CDSR Catalog project.
+This is a quick start related to CDSR project.

-The repository contains two docker composes to run the project applications:

-- `docker-compose.dev.yml` file contains development services using Docker images with volumes.
-The Docker images do not contain all code inside them, the code is added into the Docker containers through volumes.

-- `docker-compose.prod.yml` file contains production services using Docker images without volumes.
-The Docker images contain all code inside them and they do not use volumes to keep their code.

 ## Install